micmejia/bible-dump/NKJV/Proverbs/Prov 8.md

 My fruit _is_ better than gold, yes, than fine gold, And my revenue than choice silver.

 ###### 20
-I [^d]traverse the way of righteousness, In the midst of the paths of justice,
+I traverse the way of righteousness, In the midst of the paths of justice,

 ###### 21
 That I may cause those who love me to inherit wealth, That I may fill their treasuries.